Happy-Feet42/Gmod-Glua-Bypass/README.md

 4. Join Server & Enjoy

 To run scripts simple open console (~) And type "lua_openscript_cl ScriptName.lua", Replacing Script Name with one from the list.
-\nBe carefull, I've tried most scripts and removed the one that got me banned :Clown: ):
+Be carefull, I've tried most scripts and removed the one that got me banned :Clown: ):

 I'm not sure how to use All the scripts but the ones i've tested are.

 -odiuumfixed  | bind k ace_menu
 -TrinityHack | bind k +bh_menu
 -Smenu
 -smeg
 -OneMenu

 <3 Jamie Free